top of page

 Recent charitable donations include:

-• £250 to Rotary Club of Bristol initiative to supply electric stoves to Nepal to reduce air polution.
+• £250 to Rotary Club of Bristol initiative to supply electric stoves to Nepal to reduce air pollution.

 • £250 to Rotary Foundation (Eliminate Polio Fund)